cass-kul/cass-kul.github.io/_exercises/dynamic_memory.md

 an introduction to pointers in C. This is a quick reminder about how to use pointers.
-In this session we will use pointers a lot so, if necessary, you can come back to the explanations in the [first exercise session](/exercises/c-asm-basics/#pointers-in-c) or ask you teaching assistant for more explanations.
+In this session we will use pointers a lot so, if necessary, you can come back to the explanations in the [first exercise session](/exercises/c-asm-basics/#pointers-in-c) or ask your teaching assistant for more explanations.

 Variables are stored in memory and have an **address**.
 The address of a